MaggieMou/planned_projects/README.md

 - Sine shaper: turns ramp into a sine, can be pushed past 100% to sound like a hard-synced sine wave.
 - Noise: crossfade between the oscillator and pink noise, to mix in a bit of dust.
-What makes this interesting is that I've broken it.
+So far, if we were to take each shaper in parallel, we would have the classic design of an analog multimode oscillator, albeit a bit more buchla style than what the plugin world is used to; however what makes this interesting is that I've broken it.

 Each shaper has now a continuous variable "amount" parameter, so you can get an in-between shape, between saw and whatever shape that specific shaper is doing.
 Another way this is broken, is that all these shapers can be active at the same time, chained together, for interesting